BigNoid/script.skinshortcuts/README.txt

  - Shortcuts with a <visible/> element will not only show in management dialog if this property evaluates to true.
 Though they won't be visible in the management dialog, they will not be removed from the menu, but will move to the end of the menu.

-What's New for Skinners (version 0.4.0)
+What's New for Skinners (version 0.4.0 - previous release)
 -----------------------

  - New XML file format for storing data - this required no changes on your part, but you can upgrade your default shortcuts to the new format, see "Providing default shortcuts" below